mackland/hacker-news-scraper/README.md

 Similar to BeautifulSoup, I have used Requests before in my previous project to perform HTTP requests.
 It was very easy to use and well documented which is the main reason I continued to use it.

 ### PyTest
 I had to look for this module for this project as I have not done much unit testing in Python.
-The reason I chose it was that it was highly recommended and easy enough to set up a few test cases.
+The reason I chose it was that it was highly recommended and easy enough to set up a few test cases and run in no time at all.
 I did this writing a small HTML file based on Hacker News layout with one correct article and one incorrect that broke against every one of the desired rules.
 I then tested the two against the desired rules.

 ### Validators
 This I also had to look up for this project.
 From what I found online there are some better validators but this was extremely easy to use and got the job done.